ENSO Plastics - Test Results

 - All components comply with TSCA

 All ENSO additive components are covered under FDA CFR title 21 Generally Recognized As Safe (GRAS).
-In addition, Keller and Heckman (a large FDA verification firm) has validated the ENSO additive to meet all the FDA requirements and have provided a short letter to confirm the verification.
-Migration (extended leaching) testing has also been performed on ENSO bottles with the ENSO additive validating no migration of chemicals.
+Migration (extended leaching) testing has also been performed on bottles with ENSO RESTORE additive validating no migration of chemicals.